-- 1) Letter from advisor on department letterhead stating why the student didn't register by the two week deadline and why the student needs to be registered - 2) Letter from chairman on department letterhead stating why the student didn't register by the deadline and why the student needs to be registered. - 3) Completed Course Change Form requesting to add courses.
+- 1) Letter from advisor on department letterhead stating why the student didn't register by the two week deadline and why the student needs to be registered. - 2) Completed Course Change Form requesting to add courses.

 The above items are sent to the Dean of the Graduate School.